 Most of the stream corridors are wooded with a mixture of indigenous trees.
 A prominent block of pines spans the upper part of the crater rim, in part on the skyline.

-The south-eastern side the park is heavily shrub covered and with a mixture of gorse, regenerating bush and small blocks of old growth red beech forest.
+The south-eastern side of the park is heavily shrub covered and with a mixture of gorse, regenerating bush and small blocks of old growth red beech forest.
 The high tops are mostly clothed with snow tussock and regenerating indigenous montane forest.

 Aylmers Valley on the harbour/Akaroa side of the park contains an attractive boulder stream that runs all year.
 It has a notable waterfall (Newtons Waterfall).

 The park contains six plant species that are on the New Zealand threatened plant list and nine species that are rare or uncommon on Banks Peninsula/Te Pātaka o Rākaihautū.
-Twenty native birds have been recorded in the area, all five peninsula lizards are likely to occur and the Banded Kokopu fish has been noted in the streams.
+Twenty native birds have been recorded in the area, all five peninsula lizards are likely to be present and the Banded Kokopu fish has been noted in the streams.